-The NSW Government has contracted the Australian Wildlife Conservancy (AWC) and the University of New South Wales (UNSW) to deliver the innovative project to reintroduce locally extinct mammal species into NSW National Parks and Wildlife Service reserves.
+The NSW Government has contracted Australian Wildlife Conservancy and the University of New South Wales to deliver an innovative project to reintroduce locally extinct mammal species into NSW National Parks and Wildlife Service reserves.

-Nearly 180,000 hectares across three NPWS reserves will be dedicated to the project.
-Within these areas, AWC and UNSW will establish and manage large introduced animal-free exclusion areas of several thousand hectares where the mammals will be reintroduced following introduced predator and other pest animal removal.
-The partner organisations will also deliver complementary park management activities in collaboration with the NPWS.
+Nearly 130,000 hectares across 3 national parks reserves are dedicated to the project.
+Within these areas, the Australian Wildlife Conservancy and University of New South Wales have established and are managing large fenced areas of several thousand hectares where mammals are being reintroduced following the removal of feral cats and foxes.
+The partner organisations are also delivering complementary park management activities in collaboration with the National Parks and Wildlife Service.

 Scientific research has shown these locally extinct mammals play a significant role in maintaining the health of ecosystems.
 Reintroducing them to exclosures in parks where foxes, feral cats and other pest animals have been removed will not only reduce their risk of extinction but is expected to deliver significant benefits to many other threatened species.